-I am beyond super excited to be part of the Cricut Sewing Blogger tour where a group of fantastic sewing bloggers are sharing what they can make with Cricut Explorer Air 2.
+I am beyond super excited to be part of the Cricut Sewing Blogger tour where a group of fantastic sewing bloggers are sharing what they can make with Cricut Explore Air 2.
 When I was asked if I would be interested in participating on this tour it was a resounding YES!
-Getting a Cricut has been on my to do list for awhile and getting the chance to work with the latest model Cricut was a no brainer.
+Getting a Cricut has been on my to do list for awhile and getting the chance to work with the latest model Cricut was a no-brainer.

 DIY Trolls Shirt and Shorts Sunshine In My Pocket Cut Files with Cricut Tutorial

 What you will need -

 - Shorts Pattern of your choice (I used the shorts from the Oliver + S Badminton Skort Pattern, but the Kids Shorts would be a good one as well.)